viam-devrel/viamcodelabs/site/viamguides/src/pomodoro-bot/pomodoro-bot.md

     3. Add the TEMT6000 sensor as a new component, specifying its ADC channel.
     ![addTEMT6000](assets/addTEMT6000.png)
     ![TEMT6000 Configuration](assets/temt6000Config.png)
+    4. Click "Save" and wait for the component to finish setup.

 * **Testing the Sensor:**
     1. Switch to the **Control** tab in the Viam app.